-The most important reason to purchase an ergonomic office chair is for your wellbeing.
-Spending too much time at your desk has been linked to an increased risk of contracting a variety of severe illnesses.
+Ergonomic office chairs are more costly than traditional office chairs, we understand.
+Consider that an investment in the well-being and efficiency of you or your workforce.
+The most important reason to purchase an ergonomic office chair is for your well-being.
+Spending too much time at your desk has been linked to an increased risk of contracting various severe illnesses.

-An ergonomic office chair can mould to your body shape, promote good posture, hold your joints and tissues in a balanced position, and allow proper hip and pelvis alignment.
+An ergonomic office chair can mould your body shape, promote good posture, hold your joints and tissues in a balanced position, and allow proper hip and pelvis alignment.
 This reduces the chance of injury and pressure, gives you more stamina, and allows you to concentrate without being distracted or in pain.

 Ultimately, the benefits of investing in an ergonomic office chair are reflected in your job.
 The Washington State Department of Labor and Industries performed a compelling report if you are an entrepreneur considering delivering ergonomic office chairs to your employees.

-They looked at 4000 people who converted to ergonomic office furniture and discovered that absenteeism decreased by 75%, error rates decreased by 56%, and time on job increased by 40%.
+They looked at 4000 people who converted to ergonomic office furniture and discovered that absenteeism decreased by 75%, error rates decreased by 56%, and time on the job increased by 40%.

 What Are The Few Things To Keep An Eye Out For When You’re In Your Office Chair?

-Backrest – In order to have the greatest comfort, the back of the chair should come to, or over, the centre of the shoulder blades.
+Backrest: To have the greatest comfort, the back of the chair should come to, or over, the centre of the shoulder blades.

-Lumbar Support – Does the lumbar support conform to the outline of your spine?
+Lumbar Support: Does the lumbar support conform to the outline of your spine?
 Is your lower back well-protected?

-Cushion – Is the seat comfy?
+Cushion: Is the seat comfy?
 Is this something that will last in the long run?